quantiacs/documentation/en/source/reference/evaluation.md

 ## Exposure filter

-It is worth using a few instruments for the trading algorithm.
-Even if the strategy is right, unpredictable world events/news may cause irreparable damage (for instance, [1](https://www.ft.com/content/be040b3a-5c96-11ea-b0ab-339c2307bcd4) and [2](https://www.themoscowtimes.com/2020/03/06/russias-tinkoff-bank-shares-fall-as-founder-indicted-in-us-a69538)).
+A stock algorithm can be submitted <ins>only when</ins> it meets the following criterion: the maximum allocation to each instrument does not exceed 5 % of the invested capital.

-A good way to diversify risks is to increase the number of instruments in the investment portfolio.
-The algorithm can be submitted <ins>only when</ins> it meets the following criterion - the maximum investment in each instrument does not exceed 5 percent of the invested capital.
+Quantiacs implements this criterion within some tolerance limit.

-However, this rule contains concessions aimed at eliminating disputable situations.
-Below is a more detailed description of the requirement.
-Let's introduce MP - the maximum percent of the invested capital, distributed per instrument.
-The exposure filter is passed if one of the conditions is met:
+Let us introduce MP, the maximum percentage of the invested capital to an asset.
+The exposure filter is passed if one of the following conditions is met:
-- The MP can be from 5% to 10%  no more than 5 days per year.
+- the MP can be from 5% to 10%  no more than 5 days per year;
-- The cumulative excess of the MP for all shares is calculated.
+- the cumulative excess of the MP for all assets is calculated.
 The average daily value should not exceed 2 %.

 The hard limit is 10%.
 It means that if MP exceeds 10% your algorithm does not pass the filter.

-One can use the check_exposure function in order to check this requirement.
+One can use the "check_exposure" function in order to check this requirement.

 **Function**
 ```python